Steel Core System Could Transform Office Tower Construction

 The sandwich does have some limitations.
 It is easier to cut into concrete in the field.
 With the steel wall system, it is best to plan, coordinate and detail all openings before shop fabrication, says Klemencic.

-Also, the system is not covered in the prescriptive provisions of the buildings codes.
+Also, the system is not covered in the prescriptive provisions of the building codes.
 To date, to use it, engineers must do performance-based design, which requires peer review.

 This study uses the FEMA P-695 methodology to substantiate the R-factors for the sandwich system.
 The additional research, costing $166,000, is expected to demonstrate that the sandwich systems are rated with the highest R-factor of any shear wall system of any material—an R-8 factor, says Lawrence F. Kruth, AISC’s vice president for structural engineering and research.
 The seismic factors developed will eventually be incorporated into the ASCE structural standard—known as ASCE 7.